 What are the responsibilities of a tree-keeper?

 The Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 sets out the responsibilities of a tree keeper in the proper care and maintenance of trees on their property.

 To assist, the Queensland Government website has detailed information and guides to help you understand the relevant legislation and responsibilities of a tree-keeper.
 The website includes information to help you understand key definitions under the Act and other useful information.

-How can I avoid a tree dispute?
+How can neighbours avoid tree disputes?

 - consider professional advice on tree selection, maintenance and care